BTHacks/3dsModdingScript/README.md

-This is a combined script for guides hosted by the hacks.guide community.
-I am not affiliated with them, nor is this program endorsed by them.
+This is a script for modding a Nintendo 3ds, based on the guides provided at https://3ds.hacks.guide

 Requirements: